dylannlaw/hapi-postgres-connection/README.md

 ### Required/Expected Environment Variable

-The plugin *expects* (*requires*) that you have an Environment Variable set for the Postgres Connection URL: `POSTGRES_URL` in the format:
+The plugin *expects* (*requires*) that you have an Environment Variable set for the Postgres Connection URL: `DATABASE_URL` in the format:
 `postgres://username:password@localhost/database`

 > If you are unsure how to set the Environment Variable